-Simply take a road trip and visit one of these sugar shacks in the country’s largest maple syrup producing province of Quebec to see for yourself.
+Simply take a road trip and visit one of these sugar shacks in Canada’s largest maple syrup producing province of Quebec to see for yourself.

 Typically the prime time in these parts is March through April but with the frigid cold blast this winter it’s anyone’s guess on the start of the harvest season.

 But in the meanwhile, we can all prepare to smack our lips together on the upcoming sweet syrup that’ll hopefully soon flow.

-Still, you’ll find some sugar shacks are open year-round as many establishments stage old-timey shows celebrating the world of syrup.
+Still, you’ll find some sugar shacks are open year-round, as many establishments stage old-timey shows celebrating the world of syrup.

-1- The Morgan Arboretum, Montreal
+1- The Morgan Arboretum